About Murilo Lubambo de Melo

 - Research Fellow in Residence: World Trade Organisation, WTO, Doctoral Support Programme, Geneva [Mar-Jul 18] Trade in Services and Investment Division.

-Murilo Lubambo de Melo's Publications
+Murilo Lubambo de Melo's Teaching

 - Chapter: “Entry Rights and Investments in Services: Adjudicatory Convergence between Regimes?”
 Adjudicating Trade and Investment Disputes: Convergence or Divergence?
 Behn et al (eds) Studies on International Courts and Tribunals, Cambridge University Press [forthcoming, 2019].